pybox2d/cython-box2d/docs/source/getting_started.md

 and 10 iterations is far better than 30Hz and 20 iterations.

 After stepping, you should clear any forces you have applied to your bodies.
-This is done with the command World.ClearForces.
+This is done with the command World.clear_forces.
 This lets you take multiple sub-steps with the same force field.

 ```python